 The Marine Institute and the Explorers Education team supports activities involving meeting marine scientists and creating projects in schools where STEM (science, technology, engineering and maths) and STEAM (including arts) can be adopted.

 The Explorers Education Programme Publication for outreach and educators has some great materials for those interested in learning about the ocean and developing their ocean literacy.
 The publications include teachers project planning guides, children’s workbooks, activity and colouring books, as well as a selection of our favourite posters and presentations.

 The Explorers Education Programme provides a Seashore Resources tool kit that teachers can use to introduce children to the seashore.
 The resources include short films, species information sheets, presentations, activity and worksheets for children, seashore safari guides and conservation codes, workbooks, fun facts and lots more.

 The Explorer lesson plans and activities aim to integrate marine themes into strands taught in primary schools.
-The lessons plans are based on the NCCA Primary School Curriculum including Social, Environmental and Scientific Education (SESE) which are presented through Science, Geography and History.
+The lessons plans are based on the Irish NCCA Primary School Curriculum including Social, Environmental and Scientific Education (SESE) which are presented through Science, Geography and History.
 Additional subjects include Mathematics, Language, Physical Education and Arts Education which are carried out through Visual Arts, Music and Drama.